farshidrayhancv/Football_Simple_AI/README.md

 - 🎯 Only object detection models are purpose-trained
 - 🤸 Pose detection challenges with occlusion
 - 👥 Some player poses may not be detected accurately
+- 🏀 Ball possession is detected based on proximity, not visual contact

 ## 🚀 Quick Start